Milan Army Ammunition Plant: Facilities

-MLAAP was housed on 22531 acre (90.48 sq km) with 1,450 buildings and 873 igloos and a storage capacity of 2270000 sqft.
+MLAAP was housed on 22531 acre (90.48 km2) with 1,450 buildings and 873 igloos and a storage capacity of 2270000 sqft.

 BRAC 2005

 MLAAP gained the 155 mm artillery and 60 mm, 81 mm, and 120 mm mortar workload from Kansas Army Ammunition Plant.
 It also gained the 105 mm and 155 mm artillery, Multiple Launch Rocket System and hand grenade, and 60 mm and 80 mm mortar workload from Lone Star Army Ammunition Plant.
 Both facilities were closed under Base Realignment and Closure 2005.

 American Ordnance Involvement

 American Ordnance LLC, operating contractor of Milan Army Ammunition Plant, moved Milan's operations pertaining to ordnance manufacture to Iowa Army Ammunition Plant beginning in 2009.
 Milan Army Ammunition plant, while still an active facility, no longer produced military ordnance.

 Closure

 In August 2019 Joint Munitions Command completed the movement of ammunition and explosive stocks stored at MLAAP and declared the plant no longer required for mission needs.
 The Army proposes to close and dispose of the approximately 22, 531 acres.

+Milan Army Ammunition Plant was formally deactivated, April 10, 2025 as part of a “casing of the colors” ceremony.
+The ceremony was hosted by Brig.
+Gen. Ronnie Anderson Jr., Joint Munitions Command commander of the plant’s parent command – JMC, headquartered at Rock Island Arsenal, Illinois.

 The date that the plant will be vacated is not known.